frankshearar/Home/Support-package-renames.md

 Selecting `Transfer popularity` will split the popularity of the current package and transfer it equally to the new packages (more on that in the next section).
 As a result, the new packages will now be favored in search rankings over the replaced package.
 Given transferring the popularity "hurts" the current package's search rankings, a warning message is displayed if a `Transfer popularity` checkbox is selected.

 We will only allow up to 5 new packages.
-Once you reach the limit, the "+ Add more" link will disappear:
+Once you reach the limit, the `+ Add more` link will disappear:

 ![image](https://user-images.githubusercontent.com/737941/79151860-146a0600-7d80-11ea-9449-bae28e6f527e.png)